Border crossings to Laos

 Veun Kham/ Dom Kralor

 This is the only overland option between Laos and Cambodia, making it quite a popular option.
 Visa on arrival is now available in both directions.
-For a comprehensive walk-through on this crossing, see our feature story on the Lao Cambodia border crossing.
+While this border used to be quite complicated, the crossing is now straightforward with most people opting to do it by direct minibus.

 Sop Hun / Tay Trang